 EUROPE

 Vacations don’t need to be overscheduled sightseeing tours.
 Sometimes what you really need is some simple relaxing downtime with your family; a safe place to go with activities and services that facilitate family fun.
-In Europe, holiday villages fill this niche and then some.
+In Europe, holiday resorts fill this niche and then some.

-Reservations at a holiday village typically include your accommodation, use of facilities and some of the activities.
+Reservations at a holiday resorts typically include your accommodation, use of facilities and some of the activities.
 Food at restaurants or on-site grocery stores costs extra as most visitors self-cater to some extent.
-The accommodations range from glamping tents to luxury homes and nearly always include a complete kitchen.
+The village-like accommodations range from glamping tents to luxury homes and nearly always include a complete kitchen.
 The most common room on offer is somewhere in the middle: a small fully equipped cabin.

 Centre Parcs

-The villages at this Dutch-run company have the most upscale options on this list with cottages, fancy treehouses and luxury homes tastefully secluded and surrounded by nature.
-Centre Parcs guarantees that each park is 90 percent nature.
 There are numerous included activities like a petting farm, adventure trails, playgrounds, sports fields, skate parks, evening entertainment and a big indoor water park called AquaMundo.
 There are also plenty of other paid activities like spa visits, ropes courses, paddleboarding, horseback riding, paintball, archery and craft workshops.
 There are cafés and restaurants plus a supermarket for groceries.

-Centre Parcs offer 34 holiday villages in:
+Centre Parcs offer 34 holiday resorts in:

 EuroParcs

-Another Dutch-run chain of holiday villages called EuroParcs is less expensive than Centre Parcs, but still offer plenty to do.
+Another Dutch-run chain of holiday resorts called EuroParcs is less expensive than Centre Parcs, but still offer plenty to do.
 Here, the focus is on outdoor pursuits or local area attractions.
 Accommodations range from camp pitches and glamping tents to cabins and tiny houses.
 They are often located near other tourist sites and cities so it’s easy to venture out.
-At the parks there are sports fields, playgrounds, kids clubs and trails.
-Many also have pools, natural swimming lakes or wellness centers.
-In addition, there is a restaurant and snack bar for the times you don’t feel like cooking inside your rental.

-EuroParcs offer 50 holiday villages in:
+EuroParcs offer 50 holiday resorts in:

 • The Netherlands